 Erick was told he would live to 20 if he was lucky.
 Now happily married at 32 and with his first child on the way, Erick is still enjoying a healthy life, thanks to Medicare.

 The system has helped cover his medication and treatment costs over the years.
 But Erick is also grateful towards the great staff from St Michael’s Hospital in Toronto, who have helped him along the way.

-Treatment and prevention of chronic disease is one of the reasons why people live in Canada.
+Treatment and prevention of chronic disease are a few of the main reasons why people live longer in Canada.

 More About Canada’s Healthcare System

 The Myth About Waiting Times in Canada